Ranjana24013649/SYNCHRONOUS-UP-COUNTER/README.md

 **REGISTER NO: 212224040270**

-# EXP NO:7 SYNCHRONOUS-UP-COUNTER #
+# EXP NO:7 IMPLEMENTATION  SYNCHRONOUS-UP-COUNTER #

 **AIM:**